fjossinet/RNArtistCore/README.md

 # <a name="library"></a>The RNArtistCore library

-You need to have the build tool [Maven](https://maven.apache.org) installed.
+RNArtistCore can be added as a dependency into your own projects.
 No stable release for now, only snapshots.
 To use RNArtistCore in a Java application, just add the below dependency in your file pom.xml:

 ```xml
     <repositories>